shamhasan/bigio_take_home_assessment/README.md

 * **Local Database (SQLite)**: A feature to add and remove characters from a local "Favorites" list.
 * **Unit Testing**: Implementation of unit tests for business logic and state management.

-[cite_start]This project demonstrates clean, structured code, proper indentation, and efficient resource management.
+This project demonstrates clean, structured code, proper indentation, and efficient resource management.

 ## Table of Contents
 - [Introduction](#introduction)